 How Does GTW Affect Public Policy?

-GTW combines expertise in the terms and outcomes of agreements and policies with extensive grassroots, press, and policymaker relationships to develop public policy debates on vital trade and globalization issues.
-We design multifaceted national and international campaigns that focus on the current mechanisms of globalization, such as the WTO, its General Agreement on Trade in Services (GATS) and other WTO pacts; NAFTA and its expansions including the Central America Free Trade Agreement (CAFTA) and various bilateral U.S. Free Trade Agreements (FTA); and the procedures by which such policies are designed and implemented.
-We also carefully track ongoing negotiations and the outcomes of agreements and policies already in effect.
+GTW combines expertise in the terms and outcomes of agreements and policies with extensive grassroots, press, and policymaker relationships to design multifaceted national and international campaigns that focus on the current mechanisms of globalization – such as NAFTA, WTO, various Free Trade Agreements (FTA) – and the procedures by which such policies are designed and implemented.
+We carefully track ongoing negotiations and the outcomes of agreements and policies already in effect.
 We conduct research and monitor trade pact outcomes; publish books, reports and a wide range of other materials; maintain our online Trade Data Center of publicly accessible, localized information; educate the public through an extensive grassroots program; maintain relations with press and policymakers; and coordinate closely with an array of domestic and international allies and partners.
 We were a leading organization supporting the international movement of movements that defeated the Trans-Pacific Partnership (TPP) and the expansion of the WTO’s powers and scope.

 What Is GTW’s Philosophical Approach?

-Animating many facets of our work is the concept of the "public citizen" — a person who, once empowered with information and tools to effect change, makes being an activist part of her or his daily life.
-Thus, a GTW goal is clarifying for people that the current globalization model is neither a random inevitability nor "free trade."
-We have worked in many venues to demonstrate for the public, press and policymakers that our current system is merely one version of rules, which includes new protections and rights for investors and foreign corporations, monopoly protections for pharmaceutical firms, a “corporate-managed trade" system, removal of government safeguard policies on investment and finance, commodification of environmental commons and public services, deregulation and international "harmonization" of domestic regulatory standards.
-GTW has engaged many new constituencies by showing how "trade" affects their interests.
+Animating many facets of our work is the concept of the “public citizen” — a person who, once empowered with information and tools to effect change, makes being an activist part of her or his daily life.
+Thus, a GTW goal is clarifying for people that the current globalization model is neither a random inevitability nor “free trade.”
+We have worked in many venues to demonstrate for the public, press and policymakers that our current system is merely one version of rules, which includes new protections and rights for investors and foreign corporations, monopoly protections for pharmaceutical firms, a “corporate-managed trade” system, removal of government safeguard policies on investment and finance, commodification of environmental commons and public services, deregulation and international “harmonization” of domestic regulatory standards.
+GTW has engaged many new constituencies by showing how “trade” policies affect their interests.
 All of our work seeks to make the measurable outcomes of this model accessible to people, while reiterating that if the results are not acceptable, then the model can and must be changed or replaced.
 We focus most of our resources on U.S. domestic work because, despite the real achievements of our counterparts in many nations, transformational change to the terms of globalization will be thwarted unless we can change the U.S. approach.

 On What Key Issues Is Global Trade Watch Working?